 But beyond knowing that content marketing is a rewarding avenue to pursue, where should marketers go from here?

-Earned, owned or paid?
+Earned, owned or paid content?

 So how should marketers decide which is most appropriate, and when?
 First of all, you have to know the difference.

-1) Earned content – best defined as ‘exposure that you’ve earned through word-of-mouth’.
+Best defined as ‘exposure that you’ve earned through word-of-mouth’.
 This can take the form of content you’ve distributed, the influence of SEO or even the customer experience, and is most often found in mentions, positive reviews, reposts and recommendations.

-2) Owned content – in many ways what it says on the tin, owned content is media which you have created and belongs to you.
+In many ways what it says on the tin, owned content is media which you have created and belongs to you.
 This can take the shape of your company website, the blogs you write or the social media accounts you maintain.
 It is argued that the primary goal of owned content is ‘to continue providing value to leads as they move down the funnel.’